ThePikefish/utu-DTEK2081-ros2_ws/report/Lab 1 Report.md

 	- Reliability Policy: Choose Best effort since the latest messages are important, and old data can be lost.
 	- Durability Policy: Choose Volatile since the latest messages matter.
 	- History Policy: Choose Keep Last to store only a small number of recent messages.
-	- Depth: A small number, sometimes 1 is enough.
+	- depth: A small number, sometimes 1 is enough.

 - What type of data would it make sense to use Transient Local with?